Blog

 If a mushroom is just the fruiting part of a fungus, what does the rest of this fungus look like?
 It’s a tangled network of threads called hyphae.
 They grow underground and in dead wood, searching for food and nutrients.

-For more about the science of food, subscribe by 28 February and receive the next issue of Double Helix magazine.
+For more about the science of food, check out issue 46 of Double Helix magazine.
 We’ve got advice on being a food adventurer, and there’s a fun, strategic game about growing mushrooms.
 Plus, it’s packed with science news, reviews, activities and competitions for you to enjoy!

 Subscribe now! button